6 Alternatives to Nursing Homes

 1. In-home care

 In-home care involves a wide range of services, depending on the patient’s needs.
-The general idea is for a nurse, aide or therapist to attend patients in their own homes a few hours a day.
+The general idea is for a nurse, aide, or therapist to attend patients in their own homes a few hours a day.
 It’s an excellent option for seniors who enjoy their independence and daily routine at home.
 Because care is highly personalized, it may also provide comfort and prevent emotional distress.

-At the same time, in-home care is often more affordable than a live-in facility since care is provided only a few hours a day.
+Furthermore, in-home care is often more affordable than a live-in facility since care is provided only a few hours a day.
 Programs such as Medicare and Medicaid may even pay for some in-home care services.

 The exact in-home services provided vary greatly.
 Some common types of in-home care include:

-- Nursing home care: This care is provided by a certified nurse in order to manage or treat a long-term illness, injury or disability.
+• Nursing home care: This care is provided by a certified nurse in order to manage or treat a long-term illness, injury, or disability.

-- Home health aide: This care is provided by a therapist in order to manage the recovery of an illness, injury or hospital stay.
+• Home health aide: This care is provided by a therapist in order to manage the recovery of an illness, injury, or hospital stay.
 In this case, patients relearn skills or speech.

-- Specialized home care: This care refers to customized care plans according to the patient’s needs.
+• Specialized home care: This care refers to customized care plans according to the patient’s needs.
 This care may include memory care, palliative care or hospice care.

 Care facilities